 You can take a page out of Taylor Swift’s playbook and use this space to promote your newest release.

 When someone first comes to your profile page, a trailer will play.
 As a musician, this is where you are going to want to post your latest video.

 Notice how Taylor Swift includes all the most important information about her new single, “Anti-Hero,” including which album it’s from, and a link to buy, download, or stream the song.

 She also includes a link to a new promotion connected to the song, the “Anti-Hero challenge.”
 If you click on that, it takes you to a short, inviting users to share their “anti-heroic traits,” complete with the hashtag: #TSAntiHeroicChallenge.
 So, TS isn’t just hitting you with a new song, but an entire campaign built around that song.
-This kind of strategy offers a nice way to build community, spread the word, and encourage active participation from your fans.
+This kind of music marketing strategy offers a nice way to build community, spread the word, and encourage active participation from your fan base.